 ranked 14th in the list of most cited papers.

 The theory, application and implementation of fractional Fourier

 transforms in optics, an area of investigation spurred by Ozaktas and

 his coworkers, was noted as the second leading research theme

 in the field by the ISI.
-In a separate study, one of his articles
+In a separate study, three of his articles

-listed as the 18th most cited article in the history of the
+listed as the 19th, 40th, 46th most cited articles in the history of the

 He teaches courses mostly in the areas of signal processing and